TristanThrush/better-multimodal-alignment/README.md

 | BLIP ITM Head                  | 24.25        |
 | $P(T \| I)$ from BLIP CLM Head | **29.00**    |

 But $P(T | I)$ isn't quite what we want.
 For an ITM match score, we really want $P(T, I)$.
-The ITM head gives us an approximation of $P(T, I)$, but it is poor and relies on artificially-paired negative examples.
+The normal ITM methods gives us an approximation of $P(T, I)$, but it is poor and relies on artificially-paired negative examples.
 In the Experiment 3, we will see how to extract some information about $P(T, I)$ from the CLM head of BLIP.

 ## Experiment 2: Alternate word-order score ratios